 By moving slightly out from middle range, your opponent's blows will fail to land at all.
 Don't step too much, but judge your opponent reach, and stay in close enough for you to be able to move swiftly in to attack.
 This is the maximum controllable distance between two participants.
 By taking an extra step backwards from the So-ou-mai-ai, the budoka gives him/herself a moment in which to paln the next move.

-In order to keep the proper distance, you have to be able to read your opponent's moves.
+JUDGING DISTANCE In order to keep the proper distance, you have to be able to read your opponent's moves.
 For example, the impact point differs for a roundhouse kick, a punch, or an elbow strike.
 Going back to the weapons analogy: you need different distances for a spear, sword, or knife.
+In judging distance, you must watch your opponent and move your feet accordingly, always shifting your body away from the danger zone.
+It is of utmost importance that you constantly think about the Mai-ai.
+Indiscriminate or un-thinking attacks will only lead to wasted movement and possibly loss of the fight.